vlcn-io/vlcn-orm/content/docs/quickstart.md

 subtitle: get up and running with Aphrodite
 ---

 `Aphrodite` makes it easy to describe, model and interact with your data.
-After installing `Aphrodite`, everything begins with defining a schema.
 If you'd like to understand *why* this project exists before diving in, see [[docs/why:Why Aphrodite?]]

 # Setup